fcambus/bdf2sfd/README.md

 bdftosfd is a [BDF][1] to [SFD][2] converter.

+This is a work in progress, and assumes input fonts are 8x16 for now.
+It was originally created to create OpenType versions of Spleen[3], and I'm curently working on making it a general purpose converter.

 ## Dependencies

 bdftosfd uses the `CMake` build system and does not requires any external